 Flash: If the browser permits, Sizmek reports Ad Start when the second frame is played; otherwise it reports Ad Start as soon as the flash is played.

-Sizmek Advertising Suite only counts the first click, for any single ad session, as a click; any additional clicks are considered interactions.
-Sizmek Advertising Suite is IAB click certified and uses click data for analytics purposes.
+Sizmek Ad Suite only counts the first click, for any single ad session, as a click; any additional clicks are considered interactions.
+Sizmek Ad Suite is IAB click certified and uses click data for analytics purposes.

-Note: Ad Request is only supported in Sizmek Advertising Suite.
+Note: Ad Request is only supported in Sizmek Ad Suite.

 IAB defined a standard, for impressions, in which served impressions are counted only when the ad is loaded into the browser.
 This standard led to discrepancies between the serving platforms and the publishers impressions because the publishers count a higher number of impressions than the serving platforms.